-Cloudflare Enterprise customers have access to the Enterprise Log Share service, which is a REST API used to consume request logs over HTTP.
+Cloudflare Enterprise customers have access to the Enterprise Log Share service, which is a REpresentational State Transfer (REST) API used to consume request logs over HTTP.
 This REST API includes a method for accessing a domain’s request logs using a client API key.

 When the AlienApp for Cloudflare is enabled and connected to your Cloudflare Enterprise service, the predefined, scheduled job collects log data from Cloudflare every 20 minutes.
 After USM Anywhere collects and analyzes the first of these events, you can view them in the Events page.

 Before you can use the AlienApp for Cloudflare to collect and analyze Cloudflare log data within USM Anywhere, you must have an API key that can be used to connect to your Cloudflare service.
 Cloudflare issues an API key for a specific user account and all requests with that key act on behalf of that user.

 - Go to https://support.cloudflare.com/hc/en-us/articles/200167836-Where-do-I-find-my-Cloudflare-API-key- and follow the vendor instructions to access the key.

 - Copy the key value to your clipboard or a secure location.

 Enabling the AlienApp for Cloudflare API Connection